The Loaded Dice of Parenthood

 Layer 2 — the continuity spillover.
 The hard constraint generates a secondary pattern of volatility that outlasts it.
 Medical recovery and follow-ups, disrupted sleep, uneven energy, a higher baseline risk of interruption — these create a disruptive rhythm rather than a single absence.
 And early childcare, which is time-sensitive, unpredictable, and physically coupled to the mother’s initial role, extends that volatility well past the biological window.
 Nothing at this layer is mandatory in the way Layer 1 is.
 But it flows downhill from Layer 1, and rerouting it costs something.

 Layer 3 — the household equilibrium.
 Once early childcare begins, a household faces a coordination problem: whose wage continuity gets protected, and who absorbs the domestic volatility?
-The partner already occupying the interruption-heavy role is, at that moment, the cheaper one to keep in it; the other partner becomes the continuity earner.
-The result is not imposed by nature — plenty of households arrange it otherwise — but it is encouraged by nature.
-The dice are loaded.
-Each household rolls freely, and the aggregate outcome is exactly what loaded dice produce: a distribution tilted one way, assembled entirely from voluntary throws, shaped by efficiency rather than ideology.
+The partner already occupying the interruption-heavy role may, at that moment, be cheaper to keep in it; the other partner may become the continuity earner.
+The result is not imposed by nature — plenty of households arrange it otherwise — but biology can load the dice.
+Across households, choices made under different options, bargaining positions, norms, and institutions can produce a distribution tilted one way.
+The tilt alone establishes neither discrimination nor free consent; those require separate evidence.

 Keep the layers apart and the standard rhetorical moves fail in both directions.
 “It’s all biology” is false: only Layer 1 is biology, and it is brief.
 “It’s all socialization” is equally false: Layers 2 and 3 are downstream responses to a real physical asymmetry, not free-floating prejudice.
 The structure is a hard constraint wearing two coats of equilibrium.